-The city has undertaken several tests to gain a better understanding of the quality of its treated water at the Wastewater Reclamation Plant.
-This includes testing for the presence of Constituents of Emerging Concern (CEC) in the treated water and comparing the water's quality to State and Federal drinking water standards.
-The city has performed this investigation as part of its evaluation of a program to develop injection wells which will put treated water into the aquifer below the city’s Wastewater Plant.
+The city has undertaken several tests to better understand the quality of its treated water at the Wastewater Reclamation Plant.
+This includes testing for the presence of Constituents of Emerging Concern (CEC) in the treated water and comparing results to state and federal drinking water standards.
+This investigation was part of a city program to develop injection wells that will use treated water to recharge the aquifer.

-CECs are chemical compounds, many of which are found in items such as pharmaceuticals, personal care products ( for example deodorants, make-up, lotions, shampoo), food additives ( for example caffeine, sweeteners, preservatives), and other consumer products.
-Chemicals from these products enter the waste water system as we dispose of water used in pools, restrooms, showers, and other places.
-The waters draining to the wastewater plant contain high levels of chemicals from these products.
-Even after treatment, although over 90 % of the chemicals may be removed, some remain and can be detected in parts per trillion using modern testing methods.
-The concern arises because the presence of most of these chemicals in drinking water is generally unregulated and their potential for health impacts in drinking water has not been fully assessed.
-The City has tested for the presence of over 100 of these constituents.
+CECs are chemical compounds found in pharmaceuticals, personal care products, food additives and other consumer products.
+Chemicals from these products enter the wastewater system as we dispose of water used in pools, restrooms, showers, and other places.
+After treatment more than 90 percent of the chemicals may be removed, although some remain and can be detected in parts per trillion using modern testing methods.
+The presence of most of these chemicals in drinking water is generally unregulated.
+The city has tested for the presence of more than 100 of these constituents.

-A report completed in August 2014 states none of the CECs tested for were found in the water samples from Arizona Water Company and Oak Creek Water Company.
-In Oak Creek (the stream not the water company) only DEET, an ingredient in insect repellent, was found using current detection methods.
-The treated Wastewater Plant water contained higher levels of CECs.
-This is not totally unexpected considering the focused disposal of these compounds in the relatively limited quantity of water in the wastewater system as compared to an aquifer.
-On average the City’s current treatment process reduces the levels of the analyzed CECs in the water by about 90%.
-These levels are well below the levels developed by the WaterReuse Research Foundation in their recommendations for direct potable reuse.
+An August 2014 report states none of the CECs tested for were found in the water samples from Arizona Water Company and Oak Creek Water Company.
+In Oak Creek, the actual creek, not the water company, only DEET, an ingredient in insect repellent, was found using current detection methods.
+Treated Sedona Wastewater Plant water contained higher levels of CECs, which was expected considering the focused disposal of these compounds in the relatively limited quantity of water in the wastewater system as compared to an aquifer.
+On average the city’s current treatment process reduces levels of the analyzed CECs in the water by about 90 percent .
+These levels are well below the levels recommended by the WaterReuse Research Foundation for direct potable reuse.

-The quality of water at the plant has been compared to State and Federal drinking water standards.
-To date the it has been determined that the treated water meets drinking water standards, although the City is not using it for drinking water.
-Current State regulations do not allow it to be directly used as drinking water.Below are links to the various reports the City has conducted and the text of a statement by Dr. Shane Snyder to the Senate Subcommittee on Transportation Safety, Infrastructure Security, and Water Quality in April 2008.
+The quality of water at the Sedona plant has been compared to state and federal drinking water standards.
+Our treated water meets drinking water standards although the city does not use it for drinking water.
+State regulations do not permit this water to be used as drinking water.Below are links to reports the city has prepared and and the text of a statement by Dr. Shane Snyder to the U.S. Senate Subcommittee on Transportation Safety, Infrastructure Security, and Water Quality in April 2008 regarding CECs in water.